States With The Letter Y

 Q: Are there any other states that almost have a "Y" in their name?

 A: While no other states contain the letter "Y" in their official names, some might be considered close, depending on spelling variations or nicknames.
-For instance, Ohio is sometimes pronounced with a "Y" sound.
-However, no official name incorporates a “Y”.
+To give you an idea, Ohio is sometimes pronounced with a "Y" sound.
+Even so, no official name incorporates a “Y”.

 Q: Why is the study of state names important?